 - Duplicates of all agreements.
 This includes contracts of all kinds.

 - Government forms.
-These should be kept handy for a period of 5 years.
+These should be kept handy for a period of five years.

 - Budgets and expense reports.
 You’ll want to ensure that you are taking over a business that has an organized budget and expense report.